ginstrom/paladin-novel/chapters/20_price-of-war.md

 "We speak of freedom," Gond corrected gently.
 "True freedom.
 For everyone."

 The knight rose, his hand falling to the pommel of his sword.
 "Then our paths, it seems, diverge more sharply than I had hoped."
 He looked at Gond, his brow furrowing slightly as his mouth pressed into a thin line—disapproval warring with something that might have been reluctant admiration.
-"You are a compelling speaker, Gond of the Valley.
-And a dangerous idealist.
-Such dreams rarely survive contact with the world's realities."
+"You are a compelling speaker—and a dangerous idealist."

 "Perhaps," Gond allowed.
 "But we intend to change those realities."